a-project-x/Prompt-Systems-and-Frameworks/Marketing and Copywriting/Product_Description_Catalyst.md

-Sensory Conversion Framework
+The Product Description Catalyst

 Overview

-An ecommerce product description system that focuses on sensory experience, practical benefits, and emotional outcomes rather than generic feature lists.
+An ecommerce product description system designed to transform product features into sensory experiences and emotional outcomes.

-The framework helps transform products from objects into experiences.
+The framework helps products feel tangible, desirable, and relevant to everyday life.